2016 Davao City bombing: Background

-On August 28, 2016, President Rodrigo Duterte ordered the Armed Forces of the Philippines to capture and eliminate Abu Sayyaf members, after the terrorist group beheaded an 18-year-old boy on August 22, 2016, when the victim's family failed to pay ransom.
+On August 28, 2016, President Rodrigo Duterte ordered the Armed Forces of the Philippines to capture and eliminate Abu Sayyaf members, after the group beheaded an 18-year-old boy on August 22, 2016, after the victim's family failed to pay ransom.

-On July 7, 2016, Davao City Vice Mayor Paolo Duterte announced that Davao City is facing threats from terror group ISIS, prompting authorities to increase security in the area.
+On July 7, 2016, Davao City Vice Mayor Paolo Duterte announced that the city was facing threats from Islamic State, prompting authorities to increase security in the area.
 He however got criticized for such announcement.
-After the night market bombing, Duterte admitted he received a bomb threat two days before the incident stating that an attack will occur either in General Santos or Davao City.
-Duterte opted not to release the info to the public, citing that the bomb threat also told him not to publicize the threat.
+After the night market bombing, Duterte admitted he received a bomb threat two days before the incident stating that an attack will occur either in General Santos or Davao City, but opted not to inform the public per the message's instructions.

-Davao City Mayor Sara Duterte-Carpio had previously ordered the popular night market to be closed due to "a number of violations and complaints".
+Davao City Mayor Sara Duterte had previously ordered the popular night market to be closed due to "a number of violations and complaints".
 It however reopened on August 13 following meetings with the vendors and provided that all vendors follow stricter rules set by the city government.